RakhithJK/dbeaver-dbeaver-wiki/Reset-workspace.md

 3. Delete file `workbench.xmi`
 4. Start DBeaver

-If that doesn't help then you can try to remove `.metadata` folder (see location above).
+If that doesn't help then you can try to remove `.metadata/.plugins/org.eclipse.core.resources` folder.

-This will erase all your UI settings (but all connections, settings and scripts will remain as is).
+If that doesn't help then remove `.metadata` folder.
+It will erase all your UI settings (but all connections, settings and scripts will remain as is).

 That's it.